marcoverpas/Six_lectures_on_sfc_models/README.md

 yd=matrix(data=0,nrow=nScenarios,ncol=nPeriods) #Disposable income of households
 ```

-Variables susceptible to *shocks* are also treated as matrices (or vectors), as they change over time.
+Parameters and exogenous variables susceptible to *shocks* are also treated as matrices (or vectors), as they change over time.

 ```R
 #Define coefficients susceptible to shocks